kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 1. Scope
 --------

-Tickets created in Github should be for mostly minor, low-level implementation-specific of particular components of the research software.
+Tickets created in Github should be for mostly minor, low-level implementation-specific of pre-agreed components of the research software.
-Anything higher-level or more major should instead be raised and discussed via the normal route with an Analyst.
+Anything higher-level, more major or about other components should instead be raised and discussed via the normal route with an Analyst.

+Let us know if the scope is not clear.

 2. Prioritisation
 -----------------